alaasad2003/grand-opera-house-CSS-recreation/README.md

 # grand-opera-house-CSS-recreation
-"Recreate Grand Opera House site's design using CSS in an external stylesheet, showcasing proficiency in CSS styling techniques and front-end development."
+"This repository contains a project dedicated to recreating the design and styling of the Grand Opera House website using CSS implemented in an external stylesheet.
+The goal is to showcase proficiency in CSS styling techniques while mimicking the visual appearance and layout of the original website.
+Through this project, we aim to demonstrate expertise in front-end web development and CSS best practices."